-American Express, MasterCard, Visa, Diners Club and Eurocard are widely accepted in Jakarta and the main tourist areas.
+American Express, MasterCard, Visa and Diners Club are widely accepted in Jakarta and the main tourist areas.
 In more remote areas, it is best to carry cash in small denominations.
 ATMs are available in towns and at airports.

-ATMs are available in cities and larger towns but be aware that many have a maximum withdrawal limit which can be as high as Rp3,000,000 or as low as Rp400,000.
+ATMs are available in cities and towns but be aware that many have a maximum withdrawal limit which can be as high as IDR 2,000,000 or as low as IDR 500,000.
 This can be overcome by putting your card again but be careful as you may be hit with a bank fee each time.

-The import and export of local currency is limited to Rp5,000,000, amounts more than that must be declared.
+The import and export of local currency are limited to IDR 5,000,000, amounts more than that must be declared.
 The import and export of foreign currency is unlimited.
-However, amounts exceeding the equivalent of Rp100,000,000 must be declared.
+However, amounts exceeding the equivalent of IDR 100,000,000 must be declared.

-Although there should be no difficulty exchanging major currencies in the main tourist centres, problems may occur elsewhere.
-Watch out for on the street money changers who may try to trick visitors out of their cash.
-The easiest currency to exchange is the US Dollar.
+Although there should be no difficulty exchanging major currencies in the main tourist areas, problems may occur elsewhere - banks in rural areas may not offer an exchange or rates will be poor.
+Watch out for dishonest money changers who may try to trick visitors out of their cash.
 Do not accept notes with a lot of visible wear and tear as these may not be accepted by merchants.

 Indonesia duty free